marcosdeseul/hugo-blog/content/posts/how-to-prepare-cka-and-ckad.md

 `Kubernetes`, also called `k8s`, is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation. (from [kubernetes.io](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)) It solved most of my previous concerns.
 It supported native load-balancing, auto-scaling, liveness check, etc. I didn't have to worry about the availability of my applications anymore.

 In my previous company, I used k8s on a daily basis.
 We didn't have a big DevOps team or a system engineering team.
 Most of engineers were software engineeres and we had to find our own solutions to maximize our experience, which was k8s.
-All of us were senior engineers with a least 5+ years and some of us were with 10-15+ years of experience.
+All of engineers there were quite senior with a least 5+ years and some of us were with 10-15+ years of experience.
 We truly wanted to use our existing skill set, not compromising the scability and the availability of products.

 ## What are CKA / CKAD?